trendct-data/occupation-wages-states/stories/story_MT.md

 Its lowest-paying jobs include <span class='occ_title_em'>counter attendants, cafeteria, food concession, and coffee shop</span>, <span class='occ_title_em'>lifeguards, ski patrol, and other recreational protective service workers</span>, and <span class='occ_title_em'>gaming dealers</span>.
 After adjusting for cost of living, those occupational groups make $20,606,  $20,722, and  $19,512, respectively.

-<span class='occ_title_em'>Psychiatrists</span> have seen the largest decline in wages.
-Between 2002 and 2015, the adjusted median annual salary dropped from $-1 to $157,910.
-That's a change of about -15,791,100 percent.
+<span class='occ_title_em'>Psychology teachers, postsecondary</span> have seen the largest decline in wages.
+Between 1999 and 2015, the adjusted median annual salary dropped from $86,257 to $19,150.
+That's a change of about -77 percent.

 Meanwhile, <span class='occ_title_em'>dentists, general</span> saw the sharpest increase in wages in Montana.
 Income went up 141.94 percent between 1999 and 2015 from $53,512 to $129,470.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category inMontanawas among <span class='occ_title_em'>Psychiatric aides</span>.
-In 1999, there were -1 employees.
-But by 2015, that figure declined 88100 percent to 880.
+The biggest decline for any job category in Montana was among <span class='occ_title_em'>Demonstrators and product promoters</span>.
+In 1999, there were 2,020 employees.
+But by 2015, that figure declined 95.54 percent to 90.

 The jobs that had gained the most employees was dental hygienists.
 There were 2,500 percent more workers in 2014 as compared to 2000.
 Overall, the total number of workers grew from 30 to 780 in Montana.